-First, let me tell you what NOT to do in Italy.
-NEVER, under any circumstances – NEVER rent a car in Naples and try to drive to Benevento with just a few handwritten directions and no GPS.
+My first piece of advice to you: if possible, avoid renting a car in Naples and trying to drive to Benevento with just a few handwritten directions and no GPS.
 This is a sure way to be traumatized forever.
 Why do I say this so adamantly?
 Because that is exactly what I did last year.
 It was horrifying.
 Driving a car in Naples is like trying to carry your grandmother down a football field while dodging an army of linebackers.
-After that hellish experience, I swore I would NEVER drive in Italy again.
+After that hellish experience, I swore I would never drive in Italy again.

 This year I was planning my return trip, which would be a combination of family research and food writing (I call it a business trip, nudge, nudge).
 As I went about planning, the central focus was how to avoid driving a car.
 I vowed to arrange everything in advance so as to avoid driving in the chaos and stress.
 Trains, buses, taxis, and planes were a-okay, but NOT rental cars.
 No. Never.
 However, as we all know, whenever we think we can control something in our lives, the universe steps up to say, hold on, I think we better shake things up here.

 Damn.
 I really thought I could get away with this.
 I would be staying in small villages far away from tourist areas and away from public transportation.
 So, why not hire a driver?
 It would probably be cheaper than renting a car, and I would be providing employment for someone!
 Do you love how I am justifying this?
 I would get to stay in quiet peaceful places, and never have to get behind the wheel of a car.
 Well, that fantasy was quickly snuffed out.